gavinfish/enhancements/keps/sig-cluster-lifecycle/wgs/0032-create-a-k8s-io-component-repo.md

 ### Part 2: Command building / flag parsing for long-running daemons

-Getting this code centralized and standardized will make it way easier for a server/daemon/controller component to be implmented.
+Getting this code centralized and standardized will make it way easier for a server/daemon/controller component to be implemented.
 A more detailed document on _exactly how_ a Kubernetes server component should implement this is subject to a new KEP that will be created later by the WG.